gfeindel/PSHPSoftpaq/README.md

 ## What it does

-PSHPSoftpaq perform the following activities:
+PSHPSoftpaq can:

-  1. Download HP Softpaqs from HP's FTP site.
+  1. Download HP Softpaqs from HP's software depot using BITS.
   2. Extract one or more HP Softpaqs.
   3. Retrieve the CVA file associated with a Softpaq.
   4. Read supported platform information from CVA files.

 In the future, I would like to add the ability to download Softpaqs for a particular platform.
 The HP Softpaq Download Manager does this, but I find the GUI cumbersome and unfriendly to scripting.
+I'd also like to add functionality to import drivers and categorize them based on CVA file information.

 ## Examples